Timing 2 is an automatic time and productivity tracking app for macOS.

 Timing 2 comes in three variants:

-- Professional, $49.
-This edition adds manual task creation (to categorize blocks of time), start/stop timers, reporting capabilities, and work-related features such as restricting tracking to specific hours.
+- Professional, $72 per year.
+Tracks the user's detailed app usage and productivity score.
+Also supports manual task creation (to categorize blocks of time), start/stop timers, reporting capabilities, and work-related features such as restricting tracking to specific hours.

-- Expert, $79.
-Includes advanced filtering options, fully customizable reports, AppleScript support, and more.
+- Expert, $96 per year Includes advanced filtering options, fully customizable reports, AppleScript support, and more.